parkerbxyz/guru-to-github/README.md

   Each action (file creation, update, rename, and deletion) will be committed separately.

-- Unverified Guru Cards will not be published to GitHub.
-If a Card that was previously published to GitHub becomes unverified, the corresponding Markdown file will not be deleted, but it will not be updated until the Card is verified.

 **Limitations:**

 - Cards in Guru can live in multiple folders.
 This action will only create a file for the first folder that the card is found in.